Transport in Liverpool: Rail

-Merseyrail
+Local

-Liverpool's local hybrid suburban-urban rail network is known as Merseyrail and consists of three lines: the Northern Line, which runs to Southport, Ormskirk, and Kirkby to the north of the city and Hunts Cross to the south.
-The Wirral Line, which runs through the Mersey Railway Tunnel and has branches to New Brighton, West Kirby, Chester, and Ellesmere Port; and the City Line, which begins at Lime Street and provides links to St Helens, Wigan, Preston, Warrington, and Manchester.
-The Northern and Wirral lines of the network are electrified while diesel and electric trains operate on the separate City Line.
+Liverpool's local hybrid suburban-urban rail network is known as Merseyrail and consists of two lines: the Northern line, which runs to Southport, Ormskirk, and Kirkby to the north of the city and Hunts Cross to the south.
+The Wirral line, which runs through the Mersey Railway Tunnel and has branches to New Brighton, West Kirby, Chester, and Ellesmere Port.

+The City line is mostly operated by Northern.
+It begins at Lime Street and provides links to St Helens, Wigan, Preston, Warrington, and Manchester.
+The Northern and Wirral lines of the network are electrified while diesel and electric trains operate on the separate City line.